decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The best way to handle pointer and button down events is to add an `OnPointerDown` component to an entity.

-The component requires that you pass it:

-- `callback`: A function that declares what to do in the event of a button down event while pointing at the entity.
+The component requires that you pass it a function as a main argument.
+This function declares what to do in the event of a button down event while the player points at the entity.
-- `button`: What button to respond to (`POINTER`, `PRIMARY`, or `SECONDARY` buttons - on a PC the left mouse click, _E_ and _F_)

 ```ts
 const myEntity = new Entity()